The Team

 Dave Johnston – Chair

 Dave Johnston is the CEO and owner of Johnston Group Inc., a Winnipeg based administrator of group insurance benefits and a partner in Payworks Inc. a Winnipeg based payroll service provider.
-Johnston Group has been named as one of Canada’s Best Managed Private companies for the past 19 years.
+Johnston Group has been named as one of Canada’s Best Managed private companies for the past 19 years.

 Susan Lewis – Vice-Chair

-Susan is the outgoing President and CEO of United Way of Winnipeg and a visionary leader whose work has included leading the formation of the Winnipeg Poverty Reduction Council (WPRC) to address in real and measurable ways some of Winnipeg’s toughest issues.
+Susan is the outgoing president and CEO of United Way of Winnipeg and a visionary leader whose work has included leading the formation of the Winnipeg Poverty Reduction Council (WPRC) to address in real and measurable ways some of Winnipeg’s toughest issues.

 Ovide Mercredi